 If you’re on a budget, try the Olympia apartments.

 Another nice beach area a little further down from Playa de las Américas is Los Cristianos.
 Most of the people here are older and you can go naked if you really want to.
+There’s also a cool whale watching and swimming tour you can do from here.

 Day 2 – Los Gigantes and Masca